sncxyz/aocli/README.md

 ## Requirements
 - `cargo` is in PATH
-- terminal with colour support
+- terminal with ANSI colour support

 ## Features
 - download puzzle inputs and past puzzle answers